 field trip

 Green-Wood's landscape preserves some of the original topography of Brooklyn as it looked 18,000 when the Wisconsin Glacier hit its terminal moraine across the middle of the cemetery and began to recede.
-In this program, students learn about to spot signs of the glacier's spread and how it affected the land as they stand atop the highest natural point in Brooklyn, walk the moraine's border, and find boulders the glacier pushed across Green-Wood's grounds.
-As the explore, students begin to make connections between natural climate change thousands of years ago and human-caused climate change today.
-This program can start at any of Green-Wood's four entrances.
-Please indicate your preference at the time of booking.
+In this program, students learn to spot signs of the glacier's spread and how it affected the land as they stand atop the highest natural point in Brooklyn, walk the moraine's border, and find boulders the glacier pushed across Green-Wood's grounds.
+As they explore, students begin to make connections between natural climate change thousands of years ago and human-caused climate change today.

 ecosystems, earth's systems, geology